Manchester United legend Eric Cantona launches sport art exhibition

 - Published

-Former Manchester United star Eric Cantona has launched an exhibition on sporting heroes and their impact on society.
+Ex-Manchester United star Eric Cantona has launched an exhibition on sporting heroes and their impact on society.

-The ex-footballer helped curate the display, featuring Muhammad Ali, Diego Maradona and the Olympian Jesse Owens.
+The football legend helped to curate the show, which also features artist Michael Browne's depictions of soccer icon Diego Maradona, boxer Muhammad Ali and Olympic athlete Jesse Owens.

-They were painted by artist Michael Browne, who said he wanted to highlight those "who have been fighting against injustices throughout the world".
+Browne said he wanted to highlight those "who have been fighting against injustices throughout the world".

 Cantona said he hoped the display would encourage interest among children.

-He said he wanted the sport-themed artworks at Manchester's National Football Museum to introduce them to wider issues in society.
+The 56-year-old said he wanted the sport-themed artworks at Manchester's National Football Museum to introduce youngsters to wider issues in society.

-The 56-year-old said: "Now I can do nothing but maybe the kids can help us in the future so it's important to bring the kids."
+"Now I can do nothing but maybe the kids can help us in the future, so it's important to bring the kids," he said.

-Speaking to BBC Radio 4 Today, Cantona said: "At this time when the planet and climate is in danger, we have to be careful every minute.
-It seems that money can buy everything.
+Speaking to BBC Radio 4's Today, Cantona said: "At this time, when the planet and climate is in danger, we have to be careful every minute.

+"It seems that money can buy everything.
 But it's not only in sport, it's in everything."

-He said he felt the commercialisation of football meant he "would support a club in [the] second division".
+The ex-footballer, who spoke out about the staging of the 2022 World Cup in Qatar, said he felt the commercialisation of the game meant he "would support a club in [the] second division".

-"I love the atmosphere of football, I love the soul of football."

-The former footballer, who also played for France and Leeds United, said: "Of course I have my point of view but what can I do?
+The former French international, who also played for Leeds United, Auxerre and Marseille, said: "Of course I have my point of view, but what can I do?
 I can do an exhibition like this."

+However, he added: "I love the atmosphere of football, I love the soul of football."

 Born in Marseille, Cantona retired from professional football in 1997 before becoming involved in film acting and production.